A Galley Kitchen and Sunken Living Room Get a Holistic Re-Design

 A newfound Prospect Heights apartment gets a top-to-bottom makeover

 Work, business school, and an appetite for adventure had Joel and Eric relocating from NYC to overseas and back again.
 With New York soil permanently underfoot, the couple set their sights on a spacious one-bedroom co-op with loads of potential in the heart of Brooklyn’s Prospect Heights area.
-Ready to undo a decade-old renovation of glitter paint and overly dark finishes, word of mouth led this couple to Sweeten where they teamed up with a fabulous general contractor and his own Sweeten clients (of recent blog fame), designers Casey and Kumar!
+Ready to undo a decade-old renovation of glitter paint and overly dark finishes, this couple teamed up with a Sweeten general contractor and his past Sweeten clients, designers Casey and Kumar, to get it done.

 Guest post by Joel, Prospect Heights homeowner

 In 2009, work opportunities and the promise of adventure led my partner, Eric, and I to leave NYC.
 We lived abroad, I went to business school, and we even found ourselves settling in Downtown Detroit for a while.
 But in early 2015, moving prompted us yet again; this time unexpectedly back to where our journey began.

 In hindsight, it was smart that we kept the small studio apartment that Eric owned when we left.
 It made the logistics of moving back to the city easy to stomach.
 To save money, we set a goal of living in the studio for as long as possible.
 “How bad could it be?” we thought: the studio is in an awesome location with great subway access, and is surrounded by dog-friendly parks.
 This was wishful thinking.
 400 square feet turned out to be far too small for two men and a precocious American Eskimo Dog named Comet.

 Finding a new home in Prospect Heights